Zilliqa/dev-portal-old/docs/dev/dev-upgrade-v8.md

 | Reward cycle               | 2500 final blocks (~1 day)       |
 | Unbonding period           | 35,000 Final blocks (~2 weeks)   |

 Please note that this change is considered an interim change.
-If the block production rate deviate from the expected value significantly, a new goverance proposal can be introduce to adjust the staking parameter accordingly.
+If the block production rate deviate from the expected value significantly, a new goverance proposal can be introduced to adjust the staking parameter accordingly.

 ### 3) $gZIL ending period